pallavisalokhe/javascript-learning/README.md

   - function declaration: It consist function keyword,Identifier,function body.
   - calling a function: When a function is called, the code inside its function body runs.We can call the same function as many times as needed.
  - parameters and arguments:parameters are vaiables within function and The values that are passed to the function  called arguments.It can be values or variables.
+ - Default parameter:when an argument is not passed into a function it allow parameters to have a predetermined value .